-There are a massive amount of debates about engine oil.
+There are massive debates about engine oils.
 “Which is the best, why it is the one, What’s the difference, how it is possible”.
 In order to answer all these questions, I have geared up this small guide on synthetic oils

-In simple words, man-made oil is termed synthetic oil.
-A lubricant that contains chemical compounds made by artificial techniques (synthesized).
+So, in simple words, man-made oil is termed synthetic oil.
+A lubricant that contains chemical compounds made by artificial techniques such as synthesizing.

 - Base Oil

 - Powder Additives

 The synthetic and conventional/traditional motor oils are made from the refining process.

 Many synthetics start’s their journey with highly refined crude oil and this crude oil is obtained from deep underground mining.

 Thus, the source of all types of oil is the same.
 The factor which differentiates the synthetic from other oils is the level of refinement.

 This level of refinement obtained depends upon the manufacturing procedure performed on base oils.
 These oils are divided into 5 main base oil groups.

 - Group V